10.9 — Type deduction for functions

 This makes sense: a forward declaration does not have enough information for the compiler to deduce the function’s return type.
 This means normal functions that return auto are typically only callable from within the file in which they are defined.

-Unlike type deduction for objects, there isn’t as much consensus on best practices for function return type deduction.
-When using type deduction with objects, the initializer is always present as part of the same statement, so it’s usually not overly burdensome to determine what type will be deduced.
-With functions, that is not the case -- when looking at a function’s prototype, there is no context to help indicate what type the function returns.
+1. When using type deduction with objects, the initializer is always present as part of the same statement, so it’s usually not overly burdensome to determine what type will be deduced.
+With type deduction for functions, that is not the case -- the function’s prototype gives no indication as to what type the function actually returns.
 A good programming IDE should make clear what the deduced type of the function is, but in absence of having that available, a user would actually have to dig into the function body itself to determine what type the function returned.
 The odds of mistakes being made are higher.
-And the inability for such functions to be forward declared limits their usefulness in multi-file programs.

 Best practice